 We twice crossed the border to Mexico and ran into trouble.
 Our first time, we walked across and took a taxicab to visit the clubs and bars in Tijuana, and another time, we drove across in our personal vehicle to surf down the coast of Baja California.
 Both times, Mexican officers ordered us to pay them money or go to jail!
 And we are still clueless as to why were held up until we did.
 The first time, we were standing in line to go into a bar, and another time, “Federales” ordered us to pay money at a highway inspection station in the middle of nowhere.
 We do not recommend visiting this particular area of Mexico without a very knowledgeable tour guide who knows the language and is familiar with the local scene.
 Going from California to Mexico is easy because there are no passport requirements, but RETURNING TO THE STATES DOES REQUIRE A PASSPORT.
 Do not forget this if you head south of the border.

 Instead of heading south, we suggest you go north to the Flower Fields of Carlsbad Ranch, which lies 35 miles from Downtown San Diego.
-During the spring, particularly in May, 50 acres of Giant Tecolote Ranunculus, roses, and poinsettias bloom in fields of vibrant colors that provide an explosion of delight in which the mind can hardly handle.
+During the spring, particularly in May, 50 acres of Giant Tecolote Ranunculus, roses, and poinsettias bloom in fields of vibrant colors that provide an explosion of delight the mind can hardly handle.